Contemporary European law: Nazi Germany

 The Reichstag fire on February 27, 1933, served as a pretext for a decree that, by Article 48 of the Weimar Constitution, declared a state of emergency and granted the president broad powers, including the suspension of civil rights in Germany.
-With the subsequent Enabling Act granting full powers to the Reich government, led by Adolf Hitler, it was allowed to legislate even against the constitution itself.
-The dictatorship was now absolute, with power concentrated in the hands of one man, without any institutional balance.
-In Nazi Germany, the law was interpreted as a tool not for the state but for the "community of the people," led by a Führer assisted by a party.
+With the subsequent Enabling Act granting full powers to the Reich government, led by Hitler, it was allowed to legislate even against the constitution itself.
+This meant that the dictatorship was absolute, with power concentrated in the hands of one man, without any institutional balance.
+In Nazi Germany, the law was interpreted as a tool not for the state but for the "community of the people", led by a Führer assisted by a party.
 The principle of legality was expressly abolished when any act contrary to "the healthy sentiment of the people" was considered a crime.
 The judge was called to interpret the community of the German people according to Hitler's directives, who embodied its spirit.
 This community was based on the principles of blood and race in a vision of the supposed superiority of the Aryan race, justifying the military and civil subjugation of other peoples.
 For the individual, stripped of any inherent rights, only rights in service to the community's goals were conceived.

 Many German jurists of the time supported this view, including Julius Binder, Karl Larenz, and Carl Schmitt.
-The latter is considered one of the most important theorists of National Socialism and the father of the doctrine known as "decisionism."
+The latter is considered one of the most important theorists of Nazism and the father of the doctrine known as "decisionism".
 Racial policy in Nazi Germany was institutionalized with the promulgation of the Nuremberg Laws in 1935 and the opening of concentration camps.
-The so-called "Final Solution to the Jewish Question," which led to the Holocaust, was carried out by executing a simple verbal order secretly given by Hitler himself.
+The "Final Solution to the Jewish Question", which led to the Holocaust, was carried out by executing a simple verbal order secretly given by Hitler himself.